terracommunis/terracommunis.github.io/BREEAM/BREEAM.md

 **Technologies Used**: The web scraping pipeline was implemented using Python’s requests library for static data extraction and Selenium for simulating browser interactions to handle dynamic web elements.

+**Certification Overview**: According to the GreenBookLive FAQ, only products and services that have undergone third-party certification—the highest level of assurance that sustainability standards are consistently met—are listed.
+This type of certification differs from simple testing, as it involves ongoing audits and testing to ensure continued compliance.
+GreenBookLive typically requires certification bodies to be accredited by recognized organizations like the UK Accreditation Service (UKAS), ensuring the competence and impartiality of the listed certifications.

 **Data Fields**: Key data fields extracted included building name, location (city, region), certification date, assessor information, and certification level (e.g., “Excellent,” “Very Good”).

 **Challenges in Scraping**: Due to the site’s dynamic content loading, extensive use of HTML parsing and interaction simulation was necessary.
 Rate-limiting mechanisms were implemented to prevent overloading the web server and avoid IP blocking.
 Ethical considerations were also taken into account by respecting GreenBookLive's terms of service.